Geodesic Dome Home Kit Cost: How Much for Total House Build Out

 **As an Amazon Associate, Rentalrecon.com earns from qualifying purchases.

-Pacific Domes is my top choice for geodesic rental domes because of their degree of customization, well-researched specs, and the variety they offer.
-Their 16 foot diameter model (a popular size for dome rentals) starts at about $5500.
+Pacific Domes is my runner-up choice for geodesic rental domes because of their degree of customization, well-researched specs, and the variety they offer.
+Their 16-foot diameter model (a popular size for dome rentals) starts at about $5500.
 It does take a few weeks to months to ship, so plan in advance!

 This price includes the frame, cover (white vinyl with a “bay window” of clear vinyl), 1 zipper door, 4 removable windows, anchors, and an instruction and care manual.
 It does not include assembly or labor, but the average person should easily be able to assemble most domes around this size with a friend or two and some very basic tools.
 According to their website, it can be done in as little as 2 hours!

 It’s also important to note that this price does NOT include a foundation or flooring of any kind, although most domes don’t technically need one.
 This one can be anchored into the ground like a tent, and most larger sizes can too (up to a certain size).
 Some people choose to place a deck under the dome or use indoor/outdoor carpeting, and the costs of these will vary based on your area and local material costs.
 Pacific Domes offers a few pre-determined flooring options, you can check their current pricing and models HERE.

 Want to see the breakdown of all the specs, features, pros, and cons of each company’s dome kits?
 Look no further, I’ve got you covered!
 Check out our top geodesic dome companies here.